HMS Proserpine (1777): Fate

 Proserpine was wrecked off the mouth of the Elbe on 1 February 1799.
 She was under the command of Captain James Wallis, and was taking the Honourable Thomas Grenville and his party to Cuxhaven, from where they were to proceed on a diplomatic mission to meet Frederick William III of Prussia in Berlin during the War of the Second Coalition.
 By 4pm on 31 January the weather had worsened to such a degree that Proserpine had to anchor, four miles short of Cuxhaven.
 The weather worsened, and by next morning the channels were blocked by ice.
-Wallis got under-weigh to attempt to withdraw and reach a Danish port, but around 9:30pm she grounded.
+Wallis got underway to attempt to withdraw and reach a Danish port, but around 9:30pm she grounded.
 Attempts to lighten her failed.
 The next morning it became clear that she was aground on the Scharhörn Sand near Newark Island in the Elbe, and completely blocked in by ice, which was increasing.

 At 1:30, all 187 persons on Proserpine left her and started the six-mile walk to shore, in freezing weather and falling snow.
 Seven seamen, a boy, four Royal Marines, and one woman and her child died; the rest made it safely to Neuwerk where they took shelter in the tower there.
 The diplomatic party reached Cuxhaven a few days later.

 The ship's master, Mr. Anthony, took five men and returned to Proserpine on 10 February.
 They found her crushed.
 While they were still on board, the ship (still encased in ice), was swept out to sea, before she grounded again on Baltrum Island.
 Anthony and his companions survived this second shipwreck too.